-To be cleared to register for classes for any semester, a student must have no outstanding charges in the financial services office.
+To be cleared to register for classes for any semester, a student must have no outstanding charges in the Office of Financial Services.
 Occasionally students will find that their ability to register has been blocked due to a problem with academic standing or health services issues.
-In these cases, the student should check with her advisor, the registrar's office, or the Provost to determine the nature of the block and how to get it removed.
+In these cases, the student should check with her/his advisor, the Office of the Registrar, or the Provost to determine the nature of the block and how to get it removed.